What Is Probate?

 Probate is the legal process of appointing a person to administer an estate, determine whether a valid Will exists, marshall the assets of the decedent, notify and pay creditors, and distribute the remaining assets, if any, to either the beneficiaries designated in the decedent’s Will or to the legal heirs of the estate as determined the state intestacy laws of the decedent’s state of residence at the time of death.

-As part of the initial petition process, a series of publications notifying the public of the death of the decedent and that a probate of the decedent’s estate is being initiated is published in a Riverside or San Bernardino legal newspaper, as applicable, that is designated for such publication.
+As part of the initial petition process, a series of publications notifying the public of the death of the decedent and that a probate of the decedent’s estate is being initiated is published in a Riverside, San Bernardino, San Diego, Orange, or Los Angeles County legal newspaper, as applicable, that is designated for such publication.

 If a Will exists, the Will is docketed with the court, a petition for probate of the estate is filed with the court, and the court is requested to approve the appointment of the executor designated under the Will.